Estimated reading time: 4 minutes

 - Success Audit firm audits the Flop company for the first time.

-Considering the history of misstatements and the first year of audit, the audit team shall use a lower Percentage for materiality calculation.
+Considering the history of misstatements and the first year of the audit, the audit team shall use a lower Percentage for materiality calculation.

 Benchmark Amounts: